Not Accepting Guests

 Countries I’ve Visited

-Australia, Austria, Bahamas, Bolivia, Botswana, Canada, Chile, Costa Rica, Czech Republic, Denmark, Egypt, France, Germany, Greece, Guatemala, Honduras, Hungary, Israel, Italy, Jamaica, Kenya, Madagascar, Mexico, Mozambique, Netherlands, South Africa, Switzerland, Tanzania, Thailand, Turkey, United Kingdom, United States
+Australia, Austria, Bahamas, Bolivia, Botswana, Canada, Chile, Costa Rica, Czech Republic, Denmark, Egypt, France, Germany, Greece, Guatemala, Honduras, Hungary, Israel, Italy, Jamaica, Kenya, Lebanon, Madagascar, Mexico, Mozambique, Netherlands, South Africa, Switzerland, Tanzania, Thailand, Turkey, United Kingdom, United States

 Countries I’ve Lived In